chdemko/pandoc-beamer-multigraphics/docs/usage.rst

 -  ``start``: the starting number (0 by default)
 -  ``end``: the ending number (infinity by default)

-It's also possible to set the paramters for each image using the pandoc attribute notation.
+It's also possible to set the parameters for each image using the pandoc attribute notation.

 Example